 Dana Center Role

-Mary Ellen has worked with Literacy First since 1997, developing and administering this national service tutoring project.
-She brings over three decades of experience working in the field of reading difficulties as a teacher, diagnostician, and program coordinator.
+Mary Ellen has worked with Literacy First since 1997, developing and expanding the program.
+She brings over four decades of experience working in the field of reading difficulties as a teacher, diagnostician, and program coordinator.
 Mary Ellen has been the director of Literacy First since 2002 and is responsible for all aspects of the program.

 Before Joining the Dana Center